 Shed Code –

+Shed codes on the hanging bar were introduced during the second world war.
 The normal place for the code for the engine’s home shed was the front end of the hanging bar before the drop to the buffer plate.
 The lettering was white block style generally 2” high but variable as it was done on shed and sometimes with stencils.
 Its location varied too, sometimes on a step plate, or other places at the front end of the hanging bar.
 Check with a photograph.

 Tender number plates –